cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_networking.md

                         <div id="collapseEightNetwork" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
 <div markdown="1">
 Please make sure the private network IP address is attached and active on the eth0 interface.

-Contact support@cloudvps.com with the UUID of the server if the problem persists.
+Contact our [Support Team](https://connect.cloudcentral.com.au) with the UUID of the server if the problem persists.

 Please include which client was used, the date/timestamp of the error and the error itself (if any).
 </div >